 Dietmar Offenhuber, curator, professor at Northeastern University, Boston, MA (USA); Mikhail Kurtov, philosopher, new media theorist (Russia)

 Ralf Baecker, artist (Germany); Thomas Feuerstein, artist (Austria); Theresa Schubert, artist (Germany); Ivana Abramovic, doctor of Science and Technology of Nuclear Fusion at the University of Technology in Eindhoven (Netherlands)

-The third session of the symposium examines unconventional perspectives on computation beyond the digital.
-Artists and technologists look at the strange world of emergent computation, cybernetic experiments with chemical and biological phenomena and the counterintuitive behavior of neural networks.
+The third session of the symposium examined unconventional perspectives on computation beyond the digital.
+Artists and technologists looked at the strange world of emergent computation, cybernetic experiments with chemical and biological phenomena and the counterintuitive behavior of neural networks.

 It is an electrochemical algorithmic performance of the artist and the machine – a custom-built electrochemical experimental apparatus SoftMachine.
 The central element of the performance is galinstan, a liquid metal alloy, which is manipulated by the artist through a set of electrodes and creates constantly evolving shapes and sounds in the real time.
 A radical technology that bridges traditionally discreet machine thinking and soft/fluid materials that enable self-organizing behavior through their specific material agencies.
 The performance aims to provoke new imaginaries of the machinic, the artificial and matter.

 Photosensitivity warning: video at the beginning of the performance and performance itself contain fast flashing images and strobe lighting